5 from 4 votes

 This Post May Contain Affiliate Links.
 Please Read My Disclosure

-Photo of Quinoa, Feta and Pistachio-Stuffed Acorn Squash on white serving platter.
+Quinoa Feta and Pistachio Stuffed Acorn Squash on a platter.

-Besides being an elegant meatless meal for two, this stuffed acorn squash is also a healthful one.
-Acorn squash is high in vitamin C, which may help fend off the cold virus.
-Quinoa and nuts are considered “superfoods.”
+Besides being an elegant meatless meal, this stuffed acorn squash is also a wholesome one.
+Acorn squash is high in vitamin C, and quinoa and nuts are superfoods that are terrific sources of plant-based protein.

-When selecting squash, it should feel heavy for the size, which means it has plenty of moisture.
-I like to buy acorn squash with a “flash” of orange on it; it always seems to be the perfect ripeness.
+• When selecting squash, it should feel heavy for its size, indicating it has plenty of moisture.
+I like to buy acorn squash with a “flash” of orange on the outside; it always seems to be the perfect ripeness.

 • Leave the cover off while it’s simmering so I can watch it.

-• After about 12-15 minutes when much of the water has been absorbed or cooked out and the “germ” begins to appear, I then cover and let it stand off the heat for 12 to 15 minutes.
+• After about 12 to 15 minutes, when much of the water has been absorbed or cooked out and the “germ” begins to appear, I then cover and let it stand off the heat for another 10 to 15 minutes.

 • Quinoa is cooked when the germ has been fully released and it’s fluffy and tender.